YazoSh/ctf-writeups/protostar/final2/README.md

 [Challenge's page](https://exploit-exercises.lains.space/protostar/final2/)

-This is your standard Doug lea heap implementaion exploit, that could be a bit of a headacha, especially if you're not very familiar with Doug lea's alogrithem, which i will try to explain along the way.
+This is your standard Doug lea heap implementaion exploit, that could be a bit of a headacha but it is what it is.

 ##### First lets take a look at the code
 ```C